 - As students work through the program, they will have the opportunity to develop relationships with a wide range of students, staff, faculty, and local community members.
 This will also help the students build professional references.

-- Because this is a unique program, it will give students an additional edge when looking for life beyond Western.
-Additionally, students will be able to identify transferrable skills not necessarily acquired through classroom experiences.
+- Students will be able to identify beneficial skills not necessarily acquired through classroom experiences.

 - Opportunity to select programs that are fitted to students personal and professional objectives.

 - Students will receive an official university document upon completion signed by the university President, the Vice President for Student Affairs, and the LCCC Program Director.
 They will also be honored at “Certificate Day” and at the annual Student Leadership Recognition Banquet.

 - Establish a community of learners working together not only to better themselves, but also one another